LMU-Capstone/microp/README.md

-# microp
+# MICROP
 The Marine Infrared Communication Repeaters with Optical Propagation Project

 Folder structure:

 - docs: Relevant documentation (ours or imported)
-- sw: software for the project
+- src: Software for the project
-- hw: hardware designs for the project
+- VnV: Data and code for analysis of our system (Verification & Validation)